On Pilgrimage: The Seventies

 By: Dorothy Day and Robert Ellsberg

-A collection of Dorothy Day’s “On Pilgrimage” columns from the 1970s.
-Highlights: Travels around the world, including Tanzania and the Soviet Union; arrest with the farmworkers at age 75; a standoff with the IRS over refusal to pay federal income tax; the end of the Vietnam War; speaking at the Eucharistic Congress; opening a new house of hospitality for homeless women; and the slow, inexorable journey toward the culmination of her “pilgrimage” in 1980.
-After the tumult of the 1960s, Dorothy welcomed in the 70s the signs of constructive work, pointing to an alternative society.
-These writings, from her last years, represent a moving testament to a life among the poor, her work as a prophetic peacemaker, her model as a new kind of saint for our times.
+Here is a selection of Dorothy Day’s “On Pilgrimage” columns published in The Catholic Worker newspaper during the last decade of her life.
+Highlights are reports from her travels around the world, including Tanzania and the Soviet Union; arrest with the farmworkers at age 75; a standoff with the IRS over refusal to pay federal income tax; the end of the Vietnam War; speaking at the Eucharistic Congress; opening a new house of hospitality for homeless women; and the slow, inexorable journey toward the culmination of her “pilgrimage” in 1980.
+After the tumult of the 1960s, Dorothy welcomed in the 70s with the signs of constructive work, pointing to an alternative society.
+These writings are a moving testament to a life among the poor, her work as a prophetic peacemaker, her model as a new kind of saint for our times.

 Dorothy Day (1897-1980), founder of the Catholic Worker movement, was singled out by Pope Francis in his address to Congress, as one of four “great Americans” who offer us a new way of seeing and interpreting reality.
 Her cause for canonization is in process.
 Her Orbis titles include Dorothy Day: Selected Writings, Loaves and Fishes, From Union Square to Rome, (with Peter Sicius) Peter Maurin: Apostle to the World; and On Pilgrimage: The Sixties.